-My name is Billy Moyer and I have a confession to make.
+My name is Billy Moyer, and I have a confession to make.
 I am not one to be negative, but I must tell you about something I hate.

 I HATE NEW YEAR’S RESOLUTIONS!

 Sorry to yell at you with all the caps, but it is the only way I can convey the frustration I feel when people waste their valuable time talking about all the resolutions they set for the next year.
-Because I know that they are kidding themselves.
-All those things they list sound good, but two weeks into the New Year they will be a distant memory.
+Because I know that they are kidding themselves, all those things they list sound good, but two weeks into the New Year, they will be a distant memory.

 Think back to this same time last year.
 Did you set New Year’s resolutions?
 If so, how did you do on them?
-Did you lose the weight?
+Did you lose weight?
 Did you improve your relationships?
 Did you finally read those books you meant to read?
 I doubt you did anything if you set resolutions because they don’t work.
 Why?
 Because you don’t work on them!

 Here are 5 reasons to avoid resolutions and set goals instead: